FAO-SID/Docker-Apps/README.md

-# Standardized Software Solutions for GSP-SID Activities
+# Standardized Software Solutions for GloSIS

-Welcome to this repository, offering standardized, Dockerized solutions for GSP-SID activities.
+Welcome to this repository, offering standardized, Dockerized solutions for GloSIS activities.
 These solutions address common software installation challenges and library dependency issues by providing a consistent, containerized environment with all necessary software requirements.
 This ensures a uniform and conflict-free setup across various computing environments.

 The Dockerized setup simplifies creating a fully functional workspace, eliminating system variability and conflicts often encountered with traditional installation methods.
 It provides a quick, reliable solution for data analysis without the hassle of software configuration and dependency resolution.